jaateixeira/nameit/The NameIt standard for naming journal articles in pdf file.md

 According to the NameIt standard, research journal articles in pdf file should be named by

 **Author(s) (year).
 Title.
-Publication, Publisher.**
+Publication.
+Publisher.**

 ## Authors

-* Author names can be express using the Unicode character set (e.g., Apolinário, Widèn).
+* Author names can be expressed using the Unicode character set and UTF-8 encoding (e.g., Apolinário, Widèn).
+In other words, NameIt accepts accents (e.g., Å á ê ò) and other often problematic characters.

+* Authors are just refered by their surname to save filename space.
+*
+  - José A. Teixeira -> named just Teixeira.
+  - Teixeira, J. -> named just Teixeira.
+  - Teixeira, A. J. -> names just Teixeira.

-* If an article have than two authors the filename will start with the the first author followerd by et al. to save filename space.
+* If an article have more than two authors, the filename will start with the first author surname followed by et al. to save filename space.

 ## Year